top of page

 We've included demonstration videos to help you better understand these examination procedures, emphasizing their importance in effectively addressing ankle sprains and related conditions.

-Effective Ankle and Foot Examination - This video uses orthopaedic test to evaluate some of the most common ankle and foot conditions we see in clinical practice.
+Effective Ankle and Foot Examination This video uses an orthopaedic test to evaluate some of the most common ankle and foot conditions we see in clinical practice.
 These conditions include: Ankle Sprains (inversion sprain), Cuboid Syndrome, Talar Dome Lesions, 5th Metatarsal Fracture, Syndesmosis damage, Achilles Tendon Tendinopathy, Morton's Neuroma, 2nd Metatarsal Stress Fracture, Plantar Fasciitis, and Bunions.

 Lower Limb Neuro Examination